Woman with a Parasol – Madame Monet and Her Son by Claude Monet

 Year: 1875Artist: SKU: 077aa6acdb3e Categories: ,

-Claude Monet’s 1875 painting “Woman with a Parasol” is a seminal work in the Impressionist movement, capturing the fleeting effects of light and atmosphere with a vibrant, almost ethereal quality.
-This masterpiece, also known as “The Stroll” or “Woman with a Parasol – Madame Monet and Her Son,” is not just a remarkable piece of art but also a window into the Impressionist era and Monet’s own artistic journey.
+Claude Monet’s 1875 painting “Woman with a Parasol” is a true masterpiece of the Impressionist movement, capturing the ephemeral beauty of a moment with breathtaking skill and sensitivity.
+This iconic work, also known as “The Stroll” or “Woman with a Parasol – Madame Monet and Her Son,” is a testament to Monet’s genius and a landmark in the history of art.

-“Woman with a Parasol” is a prime example of Monet’s fascination with natural light and its interplay with color.
-The painting depicts Monet’s wife, Camille, and their son, Jean, on a hillside under a vibrant sky.
-The composition is strikingly asymmetrical, with Camille dominating the canvas, her gaze slightly averted.
-Jean, in contrast, is more subtly positioned in the background.
+“Woman with a Parasol” exemplifies these Impressionist principles.
+The painting depicts Monet’s wife, Camille, and their son, Jean, on a hillside overlooking the sea.
+The composition is strikingly asymmetrical, with Camille dominating the foreground, her figure rendered in vivid, almost luminous hues.
+Jean, in contrast, is a smaller presence in the background, his form more subtly integrated into the landscape.

 More work by Claude Monet